-The UW ABA Program provides a Master’s degree in Special Education and the BACB Verified Course Sequence (VCS) necessary to apply to sit for the Behavior Analyst Certification Board (BACB) exam.
-This program requires 4 quarters of coursework and completion of a three-quarter Intensive Practicum.
+The UW ABA Program provides a Master’s degree in Special Education and the ABAI Verified Course Sequence necessary to apply to sit for the Behavior Analyst Certification Board (BACB) exam.
+In this two year program, you will:

 EDSPE 531 Designing Comprehensive Behavioral Interventions (3 credits)